- Online Education – Information to help you transition to online learning.

 Yes.
 Please call the bookstore directly at (661) 362-3255 or visit the bookstore website for details.

 Wireless Access at Valencia Campus

-The best wireless Internet access is available to students from five parking lots at the Valencia campus:
+In addition to campus buildings, wireless Internet access is available to students in five parking lots at the Valencia campus:

 - Lot 1 near Library